 2 minute read

-How to disable the Self Provisioning in OpenShift 4 clusters to gain more control for the projects created?
-How to apply a fancy new message when someone with not enough privileges try to create a new project?
+How to disable the Self Provisioning in OpenShift 4 clusters to gain more control over the projects created?
+How to display a custom message when someone without enough privileges tries to create a new project?

 Overview

-In this particular case, we want to control the possibility that developers creates their own projects.
-This have many use cases, such as controlling the projects in a namespace of Production, avoid the starvation of the resources in a cluster, among others.
+In this particular case, we want to control the possibility that developers create their own projects.
+This has many use cases, such as controlling the projects in a production namespace, avoiding resource starvation in a cluster, among others.

 Let’s deep dive!